 Vegetables To Avoid For Babies

-- Raw vegetables, such as baby carrots, corn, and celery, are a potential choking hazard for babies.
+- Choking is a significant concern for young children, with food-related incidents being the primary cause of nonfatal choking.
+A New York State Department of Health report reveals that choking is the fourth leading cause of unintentional fatalities in children under five.
+Therefore, it is essential to be cautious with raw vegetables like baby carrots, corn, and celery, as they can pose a choking hazard for babies.
 However, babies can eat these veggies in puree and mash forms after thorough cooking.
 For older babies who can chew, you can serve cooked baby carrot and celery slices cut into thin, bite-sized slices as finger food.

 Frequently Asked Questions